 Last Substring in Lexicographical Order

-, return the last substring of s
+Given a string s, return the last substring of s in lexicographical order.

 Example 1: